NeuralCoder3/transpilation/ReadMe.md

     * simplicity (depedent on special cases -> maybe consider staging)
     * complexity (depedent on special cases -> maybe consider staging)
-* design around special use case (not just primitives)
+* design around special use case (not just primitives) **Note**: Many of these reasons could be summarized with the debate about static vs dynamic typing, functional vs imperative, dependent vs non-dependent types.
+And the complexity of specifying implicit assumption.
+This is an area that warrants improvement.
+However, it will not be our focus here.

 There are also not so good (my opinion) reasons:
 * Tools available for this language